-With the unpredictability of the fuel market and the rising cost of diesel people have been experimenting with alternative fuels in diesel engines for many years now.
+With the unpredictability of the fuel market and the rising cost of diesel fuel, people have been experimenting with alternative fuels in diesel engines for many years now.
 Your diesel is surprisingly versatile.
 There are several “fuels” it can operate on.
-Not all are created equal through!
+Not all are created equal though!
 So, before you drop whatever you are thinking into your tank have a look at this article.

 Can a diesel engine run on gasoline?